 Super is not deducted from your salary; it's a payment your employer has to make in addition to your salary.
 If you're self-employed, you can and should pay yourself super.

-You are entitled to super contributions from an employer if you're both:
+You are entitled to super contributions from your employer if you're:

 - 18 years old or over